I2-Multimedia-Lab/UGRAN/README.md

 # Uncertainty Guided Refinement for Fine-grained Salient Object Detection
-Source code of 'Uncertainty Guided Refinement for Fine-grained Salient Object Detection'.
+Source code of 'Uncertainty Guided Refinement for Fine-grained Salient Object Detection', which is accepted by TIP 2025.
 ![](./figures/Overview.png)

 ## Environment